 Intrahepatic Cholestasis of Pregnancy (ICP) is a high-risk pregnancy condition with risk of stillbirth if untreated.
 One of the most common signs of ICP is moderate to intense itching.
 With a timely diagnosis, treatment, and medication, the chance of stillbirth is that of a normal pregnancy.

-You can support ICP Care 501c3 nonprofit during the month of June ICP Awareness month by registering for our fifth annual virtual race, volunteering, fundraising, and even writing and sharing about your ICP journey.
+You can support ICP Care 501c3 nonprofit during the month of June ICP Awareness month by registering for our seventh annual virtual race, volunteering, fundraising, and even writing and sharing about your ICP journey.

 More info here: https://icpcare.org/get-involved/

 Anytime you contribute to spreading awareness of ICP you further our community’s mission!